 Let it be that great strong land of love

 That any man be crushed by one above.

 Back from Mexico that summer, he had gone to Los Angeles.
 Holed up in a dollar-a-night motel, he wrote a children's book that was rejected, then failed to land job writing for Hollywood.
-By late August he was headed home to his mother's house in Oberlin, Ohio, arriving with two dollars in his pocket.
+By late August he was headed home to his mother's house in Oberlin, Ohio.
 But he and his mother quarreled and he soon left for Manhattan on word that his play, "Mulatto" was headed for Broadway.
 The play, gutted by the director, got terrible reviews.
-"Not a play," one critic wrote, "but an attempt to dramatize an inferiority complex."
-The next evening, Hughes boarded the train for Cleveland, burdened now by word that his mother had breast cancer and no money for an operation.
+The next evening, Hughes boarded the train for Cleveland, burdened now by word that his mother had breast cancer.

 O, let my land be a land where Liberty